 FRCs will accept records that have less than a one-year retention period before disposition, but agencies should consider the costs of proposing such a transfer.
 It may be more cost-effective to simply retain the records for the short time they are still needed.

-FRCs will accept for storage mixed-media records (e.g. videos, cassettes, CDs, diskettes, etc.) Please contact your local FRC before transferring mixed-media records.
+FRCs can accept for storage mixed-media records (e.g. videos, cassettes, CDs, diskettes, etc intermingled with textual paper records.)
+The most common type of records containing mixed media are case files.
+Please contact your local FRC before transferring mixed-media records.
 Describe the non-paper media in item 6(f).
 Because mixed-media records cannot be recycled without screening, the records center will apply additional charges at the time of disposal.
+Transfers containing a significant amount of non-textual records will be disposed of as non-textual at the higher cost disposal rate (currently $5.50 per box for textual vs $35 per box for non-textual).

 - Permanent Records